LIFE SKILLS EMPOWERMENT & ENTREPRENEURIAL DEVELOPMENT PROGRAM

 LifeSEED will focus on youth from age 8 to age 30, to help them develop skills in needed for 21st century success.
 The curriculum will include team-building, conflict resolution, leadership development, communication as well as the practical lessons of starting and managing a business.
 The program will also include sessions that examine ethics in business, corporate social responsibility, and the global marketplace.
 LifeSEED will build on experienced professionals in country who will conduct already proven training programs.
 ICS will supplement with guest speakers from the diaspora who will invest mentor and/or financial capital in the program.
 Students who graduate from an approved training program will have fine-tuned and developed their own business ideas, created a business plan, and be ready to launch a micro business with a team of their peers.

-The pilots being developed envisage partnerships between organizations such as the Competitiveness Company, RISE, AIR and Junioer Achievment in Jamaica; The Ripple Institute in St. Kitts; and the African Methodist and Episcopalian Church in Haiti.
+The pilots being developed envisage strategic partnerships with organizations such as the Competitiveness Company, RISE, AIR and Junior Achievment in Jamaica; The Ripple Institute in St. Kitts; and the African Methodist and Episcopalian Church in Haiti.
 The programs will focus on Stage Two of previously funded projects by USAID or other donors such as Bee-Keeping, Ornamental Fish Farming and Greenhouse Farming.
-Under the partnership, ICS will provide mentors and financial support from the Caribbean Diaspora and Friends of the Caribbean.
-It will also seek to connect the local partners with skilled business leaders and volunteers both in country and in the US.
+Under the partnership, ICS will provide mentors and some financial support from the Caribbean Diaspora and Friends of the Caribbean.
+It will also seek to provide mentorship through connecting local partners with skilled business leaders and volunteers both in country and in the US.

-To date, ICS has funded programs with the Christian School for the Deaf in Mandeville, Jamaica; and the Marcus Garvey High School and Operation Restoration Christian School in partnership with Junior Achievement Jamaica.
+To date, ICS has made donations to support programs of the Christian School for the Deaf in Mandeville, Jamaica; and the Marcus Garvey High School and Operation Restoration Christian School and Junior Achievement Jamaica.
 ICS' vision is to empower youth to become economically self-sufficient and to build strong financially vibrant communities.

 ASENATH E. NELSON CENTER FOR EXCELLENCE